Android 17: Everything We Know About Google's Latest OS Update

 Multitasking Bubbles

-Android 17 Beta 3 introduces new multitasking Bubbles that allow users to open apps in a floating window.
+Android 17 introduces new multitasking Bubbles that allow users to open apps in a floating window.
 This feature has been available on the likes of Samsung phones and other third-party skins for some time now, but now Google is bringing this feature natively to Android.

 Android 17 Multitasking Bubbles Showcase